Bradshaw/spaceshipsin.space/sources/markdown/out/rad-borg/index.md

 - Even more reasons to kick some ass
     - d12 where do you wander?
         - WIP: List some good starting locations around the continent
-        - WIP: For the time being: a village on the outskirts of Virbistok
     - d20 who (or what) contacts you?
         - WIP: List some interesting character archetypes for "quest givers"
-        - WIP For the time being: a busted up robot, caught in a reboot loop, trying to "backup" some important information before it powers down
     - d100 adventure spark
         - WIP: List some ideas for adventures, treasures, and things to do
-        - WIP: For the time being: a map to an untouched dungeon, containing a magickal object known as the "Eye of Otohath"
 - One of the many rad dungeons
     - WIP: A bunch of tables to aid in creating a dungeon
     - WIP: For the time being: Refer to Mörk Borg's dungeon tables and switch up the tone, soz lol